KaiyueSun98/KaiyueSun98.github.io/README.md

 For the complete PCB design, please click [circuit maker project](https://workspace.circuitmaker.com/Projects/Details/Kaiyue-Sun/Logic-Board-SMD-Copy-2).

 #### **2018**
-- UROP Project: Measurement of FinFET Characteristics (8 weeks in summer 2018)
+- UROP Project: Measurement of FinFET Characteristics (2018.8-2018.10: 8 weeks)
   - trained to use the software Sentaurus TCAD to simulate the characteristics of semiconductor devices.
   - took real measurements on FinFET wafers using the prob-station and analyse the data using Keysight Semiconductor Device Parameter Analyzer.
   - Both sets of data collected from the simulation and real measurements were processed and compared using MATLAB.